jtbldrco/LWComCon/README.md

 - Linux rsyslog logging techniques and utilities, and
 - other utilities to ease C++ multi-threaded & network programming, testing, and trouble-shooting.

+## Example C++ Use Case: Fully implemented Lightweight Command and Control App

+This subdirectory project employs all the pieces above in a working example that is intended to be run from two console windows to illustrate the dynamics.
+See [./c++/lwcomcon_full](./c++/lwcomcon_full).

-## Example Use Case: The Orderly Shutdown Pattern
+## Example Java Use Case: The Orderly Shutdown Pattern

+These Java examples are similar to the above C++ examples but they are more simple in scope (easier to follow) and don't leverage LWComCon beyond the use-case of the Orderly Shutdown Pattern.

 The Orderly Shutdown Pattern (OSP), using TCP/IP-based network communications, allows a *listener thread* of a running service of arbitrary complexity to monitor for, and respond to *at a time of its own choosing*, a request to shutdown (or, quite frankly, any request).
 If/when such request is received, the service will then be able to complete any critical work it has queued or initiated (at the discretion of the service) prior to any response - for example, entering a shutdown process leading ultimately to termination.